NicoLiberato/nautilus/README.md

 The script can be run with a few simple command-line arguments to retrieve different pieces of information about the Kubernetes cluster.

-### Command-Line Arguments

-- `--namespace`: Set the namespace to get the information.
-- `--cluster-info` or `--cluster`: Print the cluster information.
-- `--api-versions`: Print the API versions.

 ### Examples